-- verification of the consolidation procedures and of the application of the equity method; - evaluating the appropriateness of the accounting policies used and of their disclosure, taking into account the applicable circumstances; - assessing the applicability of the going concern basis of accounting; and - assessment of the appropriateness of the overall presentation of the consolidated financial statements. - Our audit also included the verification that the consolidated financial information included in the Board of Directors report is consistent with the consolidated financial statements presented. - 6.
+- verification of the consolidation procedures and of the application of the equity method; - evaluating the appropriateness of the accounting policies used and of their disclosure, taking into account the applicable circumstances; - assessing the applicability of the going concern basis of accounting; and - assessment of the appropriateness of the overall presentation of the financial statements. - Our audit also included the verification that the consolidated financial information contained in the Report of the Board of Directors is consistent with the financial statements presented. - 6.
 We believe that our audit provides a reasonable basis for our opinion.